 The students voted for "same", all good so far.
 The larger the extent of reproductive isolation, the higher the speciation rate.
 However, I wanted to define this more specifically for students, so I added a note to the model; reproductive isolation is a reduction in gene flow between populations.

 The question was obvious, what would cause an increase in reproductive isolation?
 I gave students time to converse and they came up with a number of ideas.
 For example, the number of geographical barriers on the island.
-Eventually, by making reference to island biogeography, I suggested "the number of available habitats".
+Eventually, by making reference to island biogeography, I suggested "the number of available niches".
 I added it to the model and asked students to vote if the connection was same or opposite.

-What if, I asked, a single species arrived to an island and there were many available (differing) habitats?
-Following the model with our fingers, we saw that at very large number of available habitats would lead to many reproductive isolation events.
+Following the model with our fingers, we saw that at very large number of available niches would lead to many reproductive-isolation events.
 This, in turn, would increase the speciation rate.
 I told the students this was called adaptive radiation and referred to Darwin's finches as an example.

 I wanted to complete the model with reference to island biogeography because it allows students to make inferences about their world.
-Therefore, I asked them what would allow an island to have more habitat types.
+Therefore, I asked them what would allow an island to have more niche types.
 Many reasons can be given here but I told them that a likely indicator is the size of the island.
 So, we added "area size" to the model.

 Yet, larger islands will likely have a high species richness for two reasons.
 The larger an island, the more likely it can carry larger population sizes.
 And the larger the population, the less likely it will go extinct.
-We added this to the model also, again, by asking students to vote on whether connections were same or opposite.
+We added this to the model by asking students to vote on whether connections were same or opposite.

 Finally, I asked students what variable would increase the rate of extinction.
 We concluded that that rate of environmental change would do so.
 The faster the rate of change, the more likely species would go extinct.
 We related this to climate change and the current rates of extinction.